jleopold28/snippets-and-notes/README.md

 Example of on premises gitlab server installed and configured with Puppet 3.8 with future parser.

+### Puppet 4.3

+Various implementations of Puppet using version 4.3.

 ### Python

 Various python snipppets.